Asoulus/Ludo3D/README.md

 This is my first ever game created in Unity as part of an internship at Politechnika Częstochowska.

 # Description
-The goal of this project was to create a game that takes a simple board game like Ludo and allows players to take their gameplay into diffrent interesting locations and adding more customization than the original Ludo.
+The goal of this project was to create a game that takes a simple board game like Ludo, add customisation options and allow players to take their gameplay into diffrent interesting locations.

 # How to play
 To start the game you have to go into Build folder and open Ludo3D.exe file (red stone icon).